Entanglement and the density matrix renormalisation group in the generalised Landau paradigm

-This entanglement-based approach has also unveiled ways of distinguishing different topological phases of matter via the entanglement degrees of freedom of the MPS: besides the subgroup describing the remaining symmetry, phases are also labelled by the possible ways in which the entanglement degrees of freedom transform projectively under this subgroup \cite{chen2011classification,schuch2011classifying}.
-Furthermore, it facilitates the definition of symmetry operators that do not act in an on-site manner, but rather encode a correlated action on neighbouring sites, often on a constrained Hilbert space without tensor product structure.
+While traditional symmetry operators act in an on-site manner, tensor networks enable the definition of more general symmetries on the lattice that encode a correlated action on neighbouring sites.
 Mathematically, such generalised symmetries \cite{PhysRevLett.98.160409,Bultinck:2015bot,Aasen_2016,Buican:2017rxc,Chang:2018iay,Thorngren:2019iar,Aasen:2020jwb,PhysRevResearch.2.043086,Freed:2022qnc,Schafer-Nameki:2023jdn,Shao:2023gho} are described by a \emph{fusion category} \cite{etingof2016tensor}, and they can be represented explicitly as matrix product operators (MPO) \cite{Sahinoglu:2014upb,Vanhove,10.21468/SciPostPhys.10.3.053,Bridgeman:2022gdx,PRXQuantum.4.020357}.
 The phases of such systems are classified by a choice of \emph{module category} compatible with those symmetries \cite{Kitaev:2011dxc,Thorngren:2019iar,Komargodski:2020mxz,Thorngren:2021yso,Inamura:2021szw,GarreRubio2023classifyingphases}, and the \emph{generalised Landau paradigm} \cite{PhysRevResearch.2.043086,Gaiotto:2020iye,Apruzzi:2021nmk,Bhardwaj:2023fca,Huang:2023pyk} entails that the inclusion of these generalised symmetries yields a complete classification of gapped phases.
-Interestingly, the same classification labels all possible dualities, or all possible ways in which a (generalised) symmetry can be gauged \cite{Frohlich:2006ch,Bhardwaj:2017xup,10.21468/SciPostPhys.8.1.015}.
-The explicit intertwiners representing those dualities on the lattice are again of the MPO form \cite{PRXQuantum.4.020357}, and they map local order parameters to non-local ones.
-By incorporating all possible boundary conditions, one can show that these dualities are unitary and hence preserve the full spectrum of the Hamiltonian \cite{PRXQuantum.5.010338,lootens2023low}.
+Crucially, module categories also classify the different ways a given (generalised) symmetry can be gauged \cite{Frohlich:2006ch,Bhardwaj:2017xup,10.21468/SciPostPhys.8.1.015}.
+The explicit operators representing those operations on the lattice are again of the MPO form \cite{PRXQuantum.4.020357}, and they map local order parameters to non-local ones, generalising the aforementioned Kramers--Wannier duality.
+By allowing them to act on the boundary conditions, one can show that these can be lifted to unitary operations and hence preserve the full spectrum of the Hamiltonian \cite{PRXQuantum.5.010338,PhysRevLett.134.130403}.